 To take another look at the poverty rates, I decompose the sample of women and men into groups by the level of non-real estate net wealth.
-This more liquid measure of wealth allows a view of which households have savings that can be more easily accessed to fund living expenses.
 It is possible that those retiring before the age of benefit entitlement are doing so because they have sufficient assets to draw down to allow them to live comfortably.
 These poverty lines are graphed in Figure 13 and Figure 14.